aerithnetzer/biblatex-transformer/article/main.md

 ### Data Collection

-Data was collected via the CrossRef API @bartellRESTAPI.
+Data was collected via the CrossRef API [@bartellRESTAPI].
 We sampled a DOI and randomly selected a plain-text citation style from the following list:

 1. Chicago Author-Date